 "When Teaadora performs, I literally almost can't breath..."
 Steve Halle, Editor in Chief, Spoon River Poetry Review

 "An enigmatic folkie with an angelic voice, Teaadora Nikolova uses squiggling electronics and folksy acoustic guitar in solo material that’s sometimes dreamy and sometimes nightmarish—but always compelling."
-San Diego Beat
+San Diego Beat (defunct)

 "I've been in radio/TV for nearly 46 years.
 I've had many, many good moments, but NONE tops the hour this afternoon spent with Matthew Donovan, our Someone You Should Know.
 From college dropout to living on the streets of New York, Baltimore, Austin and Portland to becoming a top scholar at Heartland Community College, he is now preparing for college at MIT, Yale or [Columbia].
 His story is incredibly uplifting."
 Dan Swaney (original link to quote dead), WJBC Radio

 Matthew’s collaborations extend to nonprofits, political advocacy groups, and cultural organizations, applying strategic insight to digital outreach.
-Partnerships between 2015-2020 include work with co-teaching a class at The New Centre for Research & Practice (NCRP) with Anon Collective (behind "the altwoke manifesto", speaking on panels for Honey PowerJunior HighHuman ResourcesLittle SecretSolitary for SanctuaryCity of Los Angeles, and writing an editorial piece for Restless NitesOur group published voter guides and hosted public events for numerous projects, including the Los Angeles municipal elections, to help mobilize young voters, Noise Against Sexual Assault in conjunction with a Toronto-based event, Bash Back!
+The majority of these projects and partnerships happened after moving to Los Angeles in October of 2015.
+So, Matthew between 2015-2020 include work with co-teaching a class at The New Centre for Research & Practice (NCRP) with Anon Collective (behind "the altwoke manifesto.")
+Our group hosted public events for numerous projects, including the Los Angeles municipal elections, to help mobilize young voters, Noise Against Sexual Assault in conjunction with a Toronto-based event, Bash Back!
 To the Future, a Seattle panel on queer community self-defense in the age of the Alt-Right; Together We Plan!
-Community Organizing in 2018 with Women’s Center For Creative Work to rebalance the often juxtaposed goals of community change and livable personal lives; and The Future of Activism, a simulcast reading group that both critiqued contemporary activism and explored new visions of social change to come, in association with NCRP and Wolfgang Tillman’s Between Bridges gallery in Berlin.
-In 2020, he was invited to speak at Grand Park’s Our L.A.
-Voices festival, a civic arts initiative of the City of Los Angeles, where he led workshops on crafting political zines and personal essay as tools of public discourse.
+Community Organizing in 2018 with Women’s Center For Creative Work to rebalance the often juxtaposed goals of community change and livable personal lives; we lead a workshop on the politic issues in technology, data, and theoretical concerns for Feminist A.I.; and The Future of Activism, a simulcast reading group that both critiqued contemporary activism and explored new visions of social change to come, in association with NCRP and Wolfgang Tillman’s Between Bridges gallery in Berlin.

 Working on a Bachelor’s degree in Sociology from Columbia University in 2021 as an honors student, Matthew’s research spans gender studies and internet culture.
-In 2022, Matthew, alongside mentor JM Adams, submitted a co-written video essay to The Nature of Cities festival —an international, transdisciplinary gathering exploring urban ecology, equity, and design.
-In addition to their research, Matthew co-hosted the Neoliberalhell podcast, where their cultural and intellectual life mixes for public audiences alongside throwing parties and hosting public conversations Yesika Salgado (2020)with Steven Donziger, Chris Smalls (founder of Amazon Labor Union) in 2023, Will Menaker (of Chapo Trap House), Hasan PikerJessica Burbank (of The Hill Rising), Anna Delvey, Kareem RahmaBryan JohnsonMatthew is writing a memoir on detransition.
-In 2023–25, he appeared: On Air Fest
+In 2022, Matthew, alongside mentor JM "Jaden" Adams, submitted a co-written video essay to The Nature of Cities festival —an international, transdisciplinary gathering exploring urban ecology, equity, and design.
+In addition to their research, Matthew co-hosted the Neoliberalhell podcast, where their cultural and intellectual life mixes for public audiences alongside throwing parties and hosting public conversations Yesika Salgado (2020)with Steven Donziger, Chris Smalls (founder of Amazon Labor Union) in 2023, Will Menaker and Matt Christman, (of Chapo Trap House), Hasan Piker, Zack FoxJessica BurbankAnna Delvey, Kareem RahmaBryan Johnson, Dorian Electra, etc. He has read his work in Dogtown Reading Series, Car Crash Collective, Casual Encounterz, and spoke at Little Secret on tech moderation issues and various political issues.
+In 2023–25, he appeared: On Air FestHot and SingleRTS Conessions, Subway Takes, The Antifada PodcastScroll TaxOfftrend, the Acid Left (now Revol Press), and others.

-"Matthew Donovan is one of the smartest people I know—an academic... [who's] work is sharp — clever, but the kind of cleverness that begets survival.
+"Matthew Donovan is one of the smartest people I know—an academic... [who's] work is sharp — clever, but the kind of cleverness that begets survival".
 Izzy Capulong, Office Magazine

 "You’re such a beautiful writer..."
 Kelly CutroneAmerican author, television personality, and fashion publicist

 "Matthew Donovan — founder of neoliberalhell podcast— is ‘the perfect cosign … an outward leftist detransitioner who knows everybody, reads everything … meeting every power broker in the room and absorbing them into his orbit at an astonishing clip."
-Sam Venis — Contributing Writer, The New Republic, The Guardian, and Dissent
+Sam Venis — Contributing writer, The New Republic, The Guardian, and Dissent

 “Your piece about the death of parties is one of the best pieces of writing in years.
 Really stunning.
 You’re Warhol with Didion sentences.
 I loved every word.”
 Shumon Basar, British writer, editor and curator.